-- 1. Investigating Ancient History - a.
-The Nature of Ancient History Preservation, Conservation and Reconstruction of sites - b.
-Case studies - I. Choose from Egypt, Greece, Rome or Celtic Europe - II.
-Choose from the Near East, Asia, the Americas or Australia. - 2.
-Features of Ancient Societies
+- 1. Investigating Ancient History

+- a.
+The Nature of Ancient History

+- b.
+Case studies

+- I. Choose from Egypt, Greece, Rome or Celtic Europe

+- II.
+Choose from the Near East, Asia, the Americas or Australia.

+- 2. Features of Ancient Societies

 3. Historical Investigation: on a topic chosen from any time in Ancient History.